 The first batch of photographs show the layout before ballasting.

 After a lot of testing I started on my least favourite task of layout building, which is ballasting.
-The track was sprayed black using a can of matt black car spray and then after cleaning the rail head and testing the running again.
-I started spread neat PVA between the sleepers and then pouring Woodlands Scenics N scale ballast onto the glue.
+The track was sprayed black using a can of matt black car spray and then, after cleaning the rail head, testing the running again.
+I spread neat PVA between the sleepers and then poured Woodlands Scenics N scale ballast onto the glue.
 The yard areas are generally finished in "ash" with running lines and carriage sidings in grey chippings.
 This task drives me to distraction so I resolved to do 20 minutes a day until I finished.
 Spare ballast is picked up by a handheld vacuum cleaner and reused.
 So far I haven't attempted to weather the track as this will be done after finishing the scenery.

-As the baseboards are only 12" wide on the goods depot side and 10" wide on the station side I've had no option but to rely heavily on stone retaining walls again and a back scene to try and give a little depth.
-I've used Metcalfe stone card again 9as on Halifax Midland but this time I designed in a little more space to allow the walls to slope a little more, which obviously is more realistic.
+As the baseboards are only 12" wide on the goods depot side and 10" wide on the station side I've had no option but to rely heavily on stone retaining walls again and a backscene to try and give a little depth.
+I've used Metcalfe stone card again, as on Halifax Midland, but this time I designed in a little more space to allow the walls to slope a little more, which obviously is more realistic.

 The goods depot ends in a two road warehouse which is vaguely reminiscent of some of those in Airedale.
 The area around the track in the depot has Metcalfe setts butted up to the rail.
 This needs heavy weathering to make it look less stark.
 Unfortunately, the point control slide switches intrude but on a layout of this size there's little alternative.